M4Yt/uTube/README.md

 To add a channel, click in the list-icon thinghy in the top-right of the screen and mash the channelname in the textbox.
 You need a channelname, e.g "LuminosityEvents".
 Stuff like "UCi4JeT_3WuhXKOqfcOp9-Sw" will not work (yet).
 You can find the channelname in the URL of the channel e.g. "https://www.youtube.com/user/LuminosityEvents".

+### Keybindings

+ *  R - Reload all channels

+ *  Q - Close a video or dialog

+ *  C - Open the µTube configuration dialog

+ *  I - Open the channel menu

 ### HTML5 Video
 To view videos in HTML5, µTube needs to access the youtube page of this video.
 Since AJAX calls are denied, µTube proxies this information through [videoinfo.php](videoinfo.php).